AleksaMCode/AMx64/README.md

 mov rdi, 0
 syscall
 ```
 <p align="justify">These instructions indicate that the program ends correctly.
-If the program terminates unsuccessfully it should store value 1 inside of the RDI register.</p>
+If the program terminates unsuccessfully, it should store value 1 inside the RDI register.</p>

 ## Debug - AMDB
 <p align="justify">A debugger allows the user to control execution of a program, examine variables and other memory. <b>AMDB</b> is loosely based on <a href="https://en.wikipedia.org/wiki/GNU_Debugger">GDB</a>.
 Once the debugger is started, in order to effectively use the debugger, an initial breakpoint must be set.
 Once a breakpoint is set, the <code>run</code> (or <code>r</code>) command can be performed.
-The breakpoint is indicated with a red line number on the left and the current location is indicated with a green asm line (see example below).
+The breakpoint is indicated with a red line number on the left, and the current location is indicated with a green asm line (see example below).
 Specifically, the green line points to the next instruction to be executed.
 That is, the green asm line has not yet been executed.</p>
 <p><img src="./AMx64/resources/list_command.jpg" title="amdb list command" align="center"></p>

 ### Getting Help